galilley/hobby-stm32scope/README.md

-Use stm32f103 or stm32g431 as a hobby oscilloscope.
+Use stm32f103 (Blue Pill) or stm32g431 (NUCLEO-G431KB) as a hobby oscilloscope.

 This has two channels, measuring on PA0 and PA1, this can be easily increased in the code though.